Fabz2002/Proyecto-Cerro-Blanco/README.md

 ## Description

 The `Cerro Blanco Project` is a responsive web application developed using Astro JS, React components, and the SASS preprocessor.
-This project was created as a practice to enter the world of freelancing.
+This project was created to give information about apiculture , and some important things that people dont know about bees.

 The application uses Firebase for feedback collection, albeit with some limitations.